-House Votes to Create Democratic-Led Committee Probe of U.S. Capitol Attack | Hamodia.com
+House Votes to Create Democratic-led Committee Probe of U.S. Capitol Attack | Hamodia.com

 Kinzinger, one of the most prominent Republican critics of former President Donald Trump in the House, said before the vote that he is open to joining the Democratic-led probe.

 On Jan.
 6, hundreds of Trump supporters stormed the Capitol in an unsuccessful attempt to stop Congress from certifying Democrat Joe Biden’s presidential election win over his Republican rival.
-The violence left five dead.
+The violence left five dead, including a Capitol Police officer.

+The House voted earlier this year to impeach Trump for inciting the mob, but the Senate acquitted him.

 “I hope we can begin to uncover exactly what happened and take reasonable steps to prevent the events of Jan.
 6 from reoccurring, and yes, yes, find out who is responsible.
 Who is responsible for inciting a mob to come to the Capitol of the United States to overturn the election of the president of the United States,” House Majority Leader Steny Hoyer, a Democrat, said during debate.